Relintai/pandemonium_engine/doc/engine/entity_spell_system.md

 #### EntityResourceCostData

-This is the class taht lets you implement resource costs.
+This is the class that lets you implement resource costs.
 For example mana cost for a spell.

 ##### EntityResourceCostDataResource